XadilamMbambisa/Quantum-Forge/docs/architecture/architecture_overview.md

 ## Layers
 - **Presentation Layer**: HTML/CSS frontend that presents the interface to users.
-- **Application Layer**: Node.js backend that handles business logic, APIs, and data processing.
+- **Application Layer**:Python Flask which will handle the bussinees logic and web scrapping.
 - **Data Layer**: PostgreSQL for persistent storage of structured data like user info, careers, institutions, and glossary terms.